Vacation rentals in Black Hills

 The Black Hills are dotted with interesting towns to visit, too.
 Rapid City, the major gateway to the Black Hills, offers an abundance of restaurants, shops, and museums.
 The historic Old West town of Deadwood, which dates from the 19th-century gold rush, still draws people to wander along its charming Main Street, lined with historic buildings and saloons.
 At Hot Springs, you can visit the site where bones from more than 60 mammoths have been unearthed.

-Top things to do in Black Hills
+What are the top things to do in Black Hills?

 Mount Rushmore